Eastern Prairie Veterinary Service - Dr. Nanci Richards

 * Eastern Prairie Veterinary Service is a mobile practice providing preventative medicine and emergency care for camelids and small ruminants.

-* Licensed in Illinois and Indiana, Dr. Richards focuses on the medicine and care of New World Camelids (Alpacas, Llamas, Guanacos, Vicuna) and Old World Camelids (Bactrian and Dromedary Camels).
+* Licensed in Illinois and Indiana, Dr. Richards primary focus is on the medicine and care of New World Camelids (Alpacas, Llamas, Guanacos, Vicuna) and Old World Camelids (Bactrian and Dromedary Camels) and Small

-* Emergencies services are based upon availability only for current, active clients (on-farm vet service within the past 12 months).
+* Emergencies services 24/7 based upon availability ONLY for current, active clients (on-farm vet service within the past 12 months).

 * Payment is required at the time of service.